 There’s not much here in town, but there’s a small grocery store, and the marina will provide a car for running errands further afield.

-We were also fortunate to spend time with Robin, the GM of the marina, to review charts, anchorages and marinas in Georgian Bay.
+We were all thrilled to spend time with Robin, to review charts, anchorages and marinas in Georgian Bay.
 This is unknown water for us, and it can be rocky and shallow at times, and local knowledge is key.
 We were planning on spending two weeks in the Georgian Bay and North Channel, and were grateful for her suggestions.
 While we ended up not agreeing with all of them, there was much we did, and we continued to learn from the locals and change our plans along the way.
 Note to boaters…ALWAYS pick the brains of local boaters.
 We learned a lot from many along the way.
 We had a great time exploring this spectacular waterway.

-We were traveling with Encantada, and it was great to have a companion to help navigate these tricky waters.
+We were traveling with Lucy and Jeff/Encantada, and it was great to have a companion (most especially these two!) to help navigate these tricky waters.

 The Georgian Bay offers spectacular boating, but it’s not for a novice.
 There are rocks and islands everywhere, and while the channels are well marked, Canadian markers are significantly smaller than those in the U.S., and rocks lurk just outside channels.
 In fact, some (OK, many) of the channel markers actually sit ON the rocks!
 We were thrilled to be settled in this beautiful bay, and other than one house (who wasn’t thrilled about Encantada’s first anchorage spot!), we had the place to ourselves.

 After getting settled and having lunch, we deployed our dinghy’s and went exploring around all of the islands and shallow channels.

 We had a great dinner aboard Misty with Jeff and Lucy, and were excited to see a bear wandering on the hillside while we were enjoying cocktails!